-We applied certain limited procedures to Management's Discussion and Analysis, the Schedule of the Commission's Proportionate Share of the County's Proportionate Share of the Net Pension Liability, and the Schedule of Contributions,, which is required supplementary information (RSI) that supplements the basic financial statements.
+We applied certain limited procedures to the Management's Discussion and Analysis, Schedule of the Commission's Proportionate Share of the County's Proportionate Share of the Net Pension Liability, and Schedule of the Commission's Contributions, which are Required Supplementary Information (RSI) that supplement the basic financial statements.
 Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.